 Against this background, the European disease control agency ECDC assesses the probability of the spread of the monkeypox virus among people with multiple sexual partners in the EU as high, the overall risk as moderate, and for the general population as low.
 The World Health Organization (WHO) also currently sees no reason for alarm.
 She assumes that most cases are mild.
 However, pregnant women, children and people with weak immune systems have a higher risk of a severe course.

-Read more after the ad
+Read more following the ad

-Read more after the ad
+Read more following the ad

 How do you spot a monkeypox infection?

 Anyone who has symptoms that indicate monkeypox should avoid close physical contact and seek advice from a doctor immediately – initially by phone.
 Sick people report fever, headache, muscle and back pain and swollen lymph nodes.
-A few days after the onset of fever, skin lesions develop, which simultaneously go through the stages from spot to pustule and ultimately crust and fall off.
+A few days following the onset of fever, skin lesions develop, which simultaneously go through the stages from spot to pustule and ultimately crust and fall off.
 The rash is usually concentrated on the face, palms, and soles of the feet.
 The skin and mucous membrane changes can also be found on the mouth, genitals and eyes.

 Download our new RND app for Android and iOS here free of charge